-Over the next five years, MWDOCs total service area water demands are expected to gradually increase between now and 2023 due to projected growth in M&I demands.
-However, the bulk of the increase in demands are projected in 2024 and 2025 due to indirect imported demands for groundwater replenishment returning in those years 2024 and 2025.
+MWDOC's total service area water demands are expected to gradually increase between now and 2023 due to projected growth in M&I demands.
+The bulk of the increases between 2023 and 2025 are due to indirect imported demands for groundwater replenishment returning in those years 2024 and 2025.
 The current regulatory impacts of PFAS in the OC Basin has reduced the need for purchasing any imported groundwater replenishment water, due to reductions in groundwater pumping expected to last until 2023.
-Over the next 25 years, total water demands within the MWDOC service area are projected to increase by about 15% from approximately 428,000 acre-feet (AF) in 2020 to approximately 495,000 AF by 2045.
+Over the next 25 years, total water demands within the MWDOC service area are projected to increase by about 17% from approximately 428,000 acre-feet (AF) in 2020 to approximately 501,000 AF by 2045.
 This demand projection considers such factors as current and future demographics, future conservation measures, and ground and surface water needs.